amplication/docs/docs/contributing.md

 - [Apollo Client](https://www.apollographql.com/docs/react/)

-If you don't feel ready to make a code contribution yet, no problem!
+:::tip If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the [documentation issues](https://github.com/amplication/amplication/labels/type%3A%20docs).

 ## <a name="submit-pr"></a> How do I make a contribution?

 Never made an open source contribution before?
-Wondering how contributions work in the in our project?
-Here's a quick rundown!
+Wondering how contributions work in our project?
+Here's a quick rundown.

 Find an issue that you're interested in addressing, or a feature that you'd like to add.
 You can use [this view](https://github.com/amplication/amplication/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) which helps new contributors find easy gateways into our project.